 We found the path down to the bridge and were welcomed by the guy running the chai hut at the top.

-As we started down the path a rough shaven guy in western clothes came running up behind us and shouted.
+As we started down the path a rough-shaven guy in western clothes came running up behind and shouted.
 We stopped and waited.
 We were the only ones on the path at the time.
 He asked if we are from the Netherlands so we said no. He then asked where we were from and where we were staying, the questions continued with us giving nondescript answers.
 He eventually asked for our passports.
-We calmly asked him who he was and he said a policeman, so we asked to see his ID.
+We were friendly as we calmly asked him who he was and he said a policeman, so we asked to see his ID.
 We got the feeling he wasn’t used to that but he got it out and yes he was a policeman, part of the Special Branch.
-The interaction become quite buoyant as Marie said we have copies of our passport would you like one (standard procedure here for every police checkpoint is to give them a copy of your passport and visa, you need many copies).
+Our interaction with him immediately shifted and became quite buoyant, Marie said we have copies of our passport would you like one (standard procedure here for every police checkpoint is to give them a copy of your passport and visa, you need many copies).
 He asked us again where we were staying and in absolute synchronicity we replied.
-We apologised that usually we see police at checkpoints and hotels and he seemed to understand.
+We apologised for our checking his ID and explained that usually we see police at checkpoints and hotels and he seemed to understand.

-Husseini suspension bridge is long, like a few hundred meters long.
-It is a test of bravery given it crosses the roaring Hunza river and it would be easy to fall through the wonky slats.
+Husseini suspension bridge is long, like 394m long!
+It’s a test of bravery given it crosses the roaring Hunza river and it would be easy to fall through the wonky slats.
 A sign warns of a max of 7 people on it at any time, next to a crossed out 8.
 A bunch of guys were at it, only some were intending to go on it, the others were watching.
 Marie queued for a turn but not wanting to cross the whole thing only to have to cross back again she went out part way and back again.
-It is very disorienting, as you look at the slays to place your feet the river rushes underneath and the bridge swings up and down and side to side with the movement of people on it.
+It is very disorienting, as you look at the slats to place your feet the river rushes underneath and the bridge swings up and down and side to side with the movement of (too many) people on it.

 The evening was starting to wear on so it was time to get back to our digs.
 As we got back to the road from the bridge a small truck was coming, Emma put her hand out for a lift and they stopped.
-The guy in the passenger side kindly got out and got in the back of the truck so we could both squeeze in the cab.
-The driver spoke no English but was very smiling and seemed to enjoy the ride as much as we did.
+The guy in the passenger side kindly got out and climbed in the back of the truck so we could both squeeze in the cab.
+The driver spoke no English but was very smiley and friendly and seemed to enjoy the ride as much as we did.
+When we got them to stop where the dirt road to our guesthouse left the Highway we had grins from ear to ear.

 The light started to fade and it was time for dinner.
-Learningwe now need to give more direction (else you won’t get asked about dinner until some time around 9:30pm at the earliest) we seized the chance whilst the owner was filling the generator with fuel to order some dinner.
-He was a good cook, we had dahl mash and flat bread as was usual fare and chatted to the French woman that was also staying until it was past bedtime.
+Learning we now need to give more direction (else you won’t get asked about dinner until some time around 9:30pm at the earliest) we seized the chance whilst the owner was filling the generator with fuel to order some dinner.
+He was a great cook, we had dahl mash and flatbread (which is the usual fare) and chatted to the French woman that was also staying until it was past bedtime.

 click on any photo to enlarge and scroll through